IhorHorchakov/kafka-multi-node-cluster/README.md

 * acks=1 The producer gets an ack after the leader has received the record and respond without awaiting a full acknowledgment from all followers.
 The message will be lost only if the leader fails immediately after acknowledging the record, but before the followers have replicated it.
 This setting is the middle ground for latency, throughput, and durability.
 It is slower but more durable than acks=0.
 * acks=all The producer gets an ack when all in-sync replicas have received the record.
 The leader will wait for the full set of in-sync replicas to acknowledge the record.
 This means that it takes a longer time to send a message with ack value all, but it gives the strongest message durability.

+ When Kafka looses data ?
+* When asks = 1 and a broker with leader replica is getting break down before record-commit
+* When asks = all and broker with leader replica fails and no in-sync replicas present to take a leadership

 **Consumers, consumer groups, fail-over**